-Choosing a destination, then planning a vacation around it, is the traditional way of preparing for a summer getaway.
-If you’re not feeling particularly inspired, though – or if you’d just like to try something a little different – there are definitely other ways of going about summer vacation travel.
-The trick is choosing a theme or a concept first, then seeing what destinations fit the bill.
+Picking a destination then planning a vacation around that place, is the traditional way to prepare for a summer getaway.
+If you’re not feeling particularly inspired, though – or if you’d just like to try something a little different – there are definitely other ways of going about summer travel.
+The trick is to choose a theme or a concept first, then seeing what destinations fit the bill.
 Planning a trip this way can make for a wonderfully unique experience – and one that the whole family will enjoy.

 Here are some ideas to spark your imagination.

 Immerse Yourself in History